JQuery conflict in edit mode

 Later, once their restructuring is done, I can work out the details with the Aloha people and commit the solution there.

-#7 Updated by Christian Müller about 8 years ago
+#7 Updated by Christian Müller over 8 years ago

 - Priority changed from Must have to Could have